sparkflows/sparkflows-docs/docs/tutorials/analytics/general-payment-data-analysis.rst

 General Payment Data Analysis
 =============================

 This workflow reads in a dataset.
-It then perform detailed analytics on general payment dataset.
+It then performs detailed analytics on general payment dataset.

-Worklow
+Workflow
 -------

 Below is the workflow.
 It does the following:

 * Reads data from a sample dataset.
-* Calculate count transactions by speciality.
+* Calculates count transactions by speciality.
 * Summary of transactions.
-* Number of transaction per state.
+* Number of transactions per state.
-* prints the results.
+* Prints the results.

 .. figure:: ../../_assets/tutorials/analytics/general-payment-data-analysis/1.PNG
    :alt: General Payment Data Analysis